willfindlay/4109-midterm-practice/practice.md

 	1. 3DES has 3*56 bits of secret key.
 Describe how the attack on 2DES can be mounted on 3DES and what the **effective keylength** is.
 The effective keylength is the number of bits of a key in which a brute force attack has the same cost as the best attack on the system.
 	2. Explain why anyone might want to use 3DES with K1=K2=K3.

+- pretty much run the same attack with an extra step of decrypting with the extra key in the middle
+    - effective keylength is 112 since it takes $2^{112}$ steps here
+- having all three keys identical gives backwards compatibility to DES
+    - but this is not recommended
+      as now we can brute force in $O(2^{56})$ steps

 16. What block cipher should you use today if you were to need to use a block cipher?